elaconf/elaconf.github.io/_organizers/katy-decorah.md

 ---
 title: Katy DeCorah
 image: katy-decorah.png
+social: twitter
-twitter: katydecorah
+handle: katydecorah
 order: 3
 ---

 Katy DeCorah is a tinkerer at [Mapbox](https://www.mapbox.com/).
 She loves playing with CSS and building front-end tools.
 In her free time she enjoys getting lost in a side project, the woods, or an X-Files marathon.
-Katy lives and works from home with her husband in Saratoga, New York.
+Katy lives and works from home with her husband in Saratoga Springs, New York.